jundalisay/superb/content/en/social/economics/principles/part-1/chapter-05b.md

 Fusion can be realized sooner if Physics can be overhauled to allow gravitational confinement of plasma instead of the magnetic confinement currently being done.

-This is where our Economic Superphysics switches hats into Material Superphysics to explain how [gravitational confinement](/material/solutions/fusion) will work.
+This is where our Supereconomics switches hats into Material Superphysics to explain how [gravitational confinement](/material/solutions/fusion) will work.
 {{< /box >}}